GPIG-T2/proposal/WebSocket.md

 - Update
 - Delete

 Each message form is distingushed by the `kind` property.
 The `path` property is the path string of the data you are attempting to manage, and the `ids` property is used to list the IDs of any specific objects you are attempting to fetch.
+If no IDs are given, then all available objects

 Messages are responded to using the [`Response`](websocket.ts#L58) object.
 This object will have the `data` property set if it succeeded, or the `error` property set if the request failed.